|This is an unofficial version.

 The Convention applies in the province.

 Article 22 of the Convention is not to be construed as affecting the law to be applied in relation to anything done or omitted under a trust before the coming into force of this Act.

 The Convention is extended to trusts declared by judicial decisions including constructive trusts and resulting trusts.

-Nothing in this Act is to be construed as requiring that recognition or effect be given to a trust declared by judicial decision in another state or a severable aspect of such a trust, if the Court of Queen's Bench is satisfied that there is a substantial reason for refusing to give recognition or effect to the trust or aspect.
+Nothing in this Act is to be construed as requiring that recognition or effect be given to a trust declared by judicial decision in another state or a severable aspect of such a trust, if the Court of King's Bench is satisfied that there is a substantial reason for refusing to give recognition or effect to the trust or aspect.

 This Act binds the Crown.

 This Act may be referred to as chapter T165 of the Continuing Consolidation of the Statutes of Manitoba.